MariusZerni/project-2/README.md

 ## Movies Page

-After reading the documentation for our external API (The Movie Database) and receiving our API Key, we next studied the data in Insomnia so we can see how the API is laid out.
+After reading the documentation for our external API (The Movie Database) and receiving our API Key, we next studied the data in Insomnia so we could see how the API was laid out.

-As you can see from Insomnia, the data we wanted to fetch was results which gave us an array of objects which was the Single Movie.

 A challenge we came across was that the API only gave us 1 page of Movies per request.
-Therefore in order to retrieve all the movies we needed a search bar and pagination.
+Therefore, in order to retrieve all the movies, we needed a search bar and pagination.

 In our state we added:
-- Movies (as null),
+- Movies (as null)
 - Page (as a number, 1)
 - totalPages (as null)
 - filteredMovies (as an empty array)